Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/full_code.md

 Below is all the code that we have written to date.

 <div style="text-align: justify">
-<p>The dependencies above among methods are depicted by a weighted graph:</p>
+<p>The dependencies among the methods are depicted by a weighted graph:</p>
 </div>
 ![Code dependency](./images/dependency.png)